Galois Theory of Algorithms: Introduction

+Figure \ref{firstpic} motivates the formal definition of algorithms.
 On the bottom is the set of computable functions.
 Two examples of computable functions are given: the sorting function and the find max function.
 On top of the diagram is the set of programs.
 To each computable function on the bottom, a cone shows the corresponding set of programs that implement that function.
 Four such programs that implement the sorting function have been highlighted: $\verb"mergesort"_a$, $\verb"mergesort"_b$, $\verb"quicksort"_x$ and $\verb"quicksort"_y$.
 One can think of $\verb"mergesort"_a$ and $\verb"mergesort"_b$ as two implementations of the mergesort algorithm written by Ann and Bob respectively.
 These two programs are obviously similar but they are not the same.
 In the same way, $\verb"quicksort"_x$ and $\verb"quicksort"_y$ are two different implementations of the quicksort algorithm.
 These two programs are similar but not the same.
 We shall discuss in what sense they are ``similar.''
 Nevertheless programs that implement the mergesort algorithm are different than programs that implement the quicksort algorithm.
 This leads us to having algorithms as the middle level of Figure \ref{firstpic}.
 An algorithm is to be thought of as an equivalence class of programs that implement the same function.
 The mergesort algorithm is the set of all programs that implement mergesort.
 Similarly, the quicksort algorithm is the set of all programs that implement quicksort.
 The set of all programs are partitioned into equivalence classes and each equivalence class corresponds to an algorithm.
 This gives a surjective map from the set of programs to the set of algorithms.

 One can similarly partition the set of algorithms into equivalence classes.
 Two algorithms are deemed equivalent if they perform the same computable function.
-This gives a surjective function from the set of algorithms to the set of programs.
+This gives a surjective function from the set of algorithms to the set of computable functions.

 This paper is employing the fact that equivalence classes of programs have more manageable structure than the original set of programs.
 We will find that the set of programs does not have much structure at all.
 In contrast, types of algorithms have better structure and the set of computable functions have a very strict structure.